Shonku/Coursera_GetCleanData_Project/CodeBook.md

 ## About R script - run_analysis.R

 The R code "run_analysis.R" performs the 5 following steps (as required in the assignment).
 The step numbers are commented in the code.
-#Step 1: Merging the training and the test sets to create one data set.
+* Step 1: Merging the training and the test sets to create one data set.
-Step 1.1 Reading the training tables.
+	* Step 1.1 Reading the training tables.
-Step 1.2 Reading testing tables
+	* Step 1.2 Reading testing tables
-Step 1.3 Reading feature vector and assigning column names
+	* Step 1.3 Reading feature vector and assigning column names. ote: features.txt has 561 variables corresponding to 561 variables in X (test and train)
- Note: features.txt has 561 variables corresponding to 561 variables in X (test and train) Step 1.4 Reading activity labels and assigning column names
+	* Step 1.4 Reading activity labels and assigning column names
  Note: Six activities are (1 - WALKING, 2 - WALKING_UPSTAIRS, 3 - WALKING_DOWNSTAIRS, 4 - SITTING, 5 - STANDING, 6 - LAYING)
  The numbers above indicate the activity class.
 In the activity table column 1 is the activity class, column 2 is the name of activity
- Y (test, train) corresponds to activity column 1, i.e. the activity class Step 1.5 Assigning column names for Subject (identifies the subject who performed the activity) Step 1.6 Merging test and training datasets
+ Y (test, train) corresponds to activity column 1, i.e. the activity class
+	* Step 1.5 Assigning column names for Subject (identifies the subject who performed the activity)
+	* Step 1.6 Merging test and training datasets

-# Step 2: Extracting only the measurements on the mean and standard deviation for each measurement.
+* Step 2: Extracting only the measurements on the mean and standard deviation for each measurement.
   Note: Activity and Subject information is also made part of this subset (since required later in step 5)

-# Step 3: Using descriptive activity names to name the activities in the data set
+* Step 3: Using descriptive activity names to name the activities in the data set
-# Step 4: Labeling the data set appropriately, with descriptive variable names.
+* Step 4: Labeling the data set appropriately, with descriptive variable names.
 Note: Since the variable names are preserved from the main dataset and they are already descriptive and follows a naming scheme, nothing additional is done in steps 3 and 4.
 Activity names description is merged in step 5, before the output second tidy data file is saved

-# Step 5: Making second tidy data set and writing in txt file
+* Step 5: Making second tidy data set and writing in txt file
-Step 5.1: Getting the mean data with the average of each variable for each activity and each subject.
+	* Step 5.1: Getting the mean data with the average of each variable for each activity and each subject.
-Also the description of the activity is added to make it part of the file Step 5.2: Writing the second tidy data set to the file SecondTidyDataSet.txt
+Also the description of the activity is added to make it part of the file
+	* Step 5.2: Writing the second tidy data set to the file SecondTidyDataSet.txt

 ## Variables in main dataset
 Detailed description of variables for the main dataset is present in the file "features_info.txt".
 Summary is presented below.
 The feature vector obtained from the accelerometer and gyroscope 3-axial raw signals has 561 features.
 The features include:
-a) Raw signals (time domain) after initial filtering: tBodyAcc,tGravityAcc, tBodyGyro
+* Raw signals (time domain) after initial filtering: tBodyAcc,tGravityAcc, tBodyGyro
-b) The derivatives of raw signals (time domain): tBodyAccJerk, tBodyGyroJerk
+* The derivatives of raw signals (time domain): tBodyAccJerk, tBodyGyroJerk
    Note: Each of above 5 signals have 3 components XYZ (so in 15 signals in total)
-c) The magnitudes of the above 5 signals (computed from the 3 XYZ components, used together): tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag
+* The magnitudes of the above 5 signals (computed from the 3 XYZ components, used together): tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag
-d) The frequency domain representation for 5 signals: fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag
+* The frequency domain representation for 5 signals: fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag
 From the above signals, the final set of feature variables were estimated based on statistical operations on signals.
 The operations are detailed in "features_info.txt"
-e) Five additional vectors obtained by averaging the signals in a signal window sample: gravityMean,tBodyAccMean,tBodyAccJerkMean,tBodyGyroMean,tBodyGyroJerkMean
+* Five additional vectors obtained by averaging the signals in a signal window sample: gravityMean,tBodyAccMean,tBodyAccJerkMean,tBodyGyroMean,tBodyGyroJerkMean

 ## Mapping of tables from source data to code variables
-X_train.txt -> train_X
+* X_train.txt -> train_X
-y_train.txt -> train_Y
+* y_train.txt -> train_Y
-subject_train.txt -> train_Subject
+* subject_train.txt -> train_Subject

-X_test.txt -> test_X
+* X_test.txt -> test_X
-y_test.txt -> test_Y
+* y_test.txt -> test_Y
-subject_test.txt -> test_Subject
+* subject_test.txt -> test_Subject

-features.txt -> features
+* features.txt -> features
-activity_labels.txt -> activity_labels
+* activity_labels.txt -> activity_labels

 ## Variables in "test", "train"  and merged data
 In step 1.6 (See above), the test and train datasets are obtained.
 Each have a total of 563 variables - 561 from the main dataset (features)